fch-yk/d_09_06_pizza_bot/README.md

 ## Script `load_menu.py`

 The script loads products to the Elastic store.
-If the the hierarchy id and the node id are provided, the relationships will be created too.
+If the hierarchy ID and the node ID are provided, the relationships will be created too.

 Usage of the `load_menu.py` script: